Fraser Dingwall

-Fraser Dingwall (born 7 April 1999) is an English professional rugby union player who plays for Northampton Saints as a Centre.
+Fraser Andrew Dingwall (born 7 April 1999) is an English professional rugby union player who plays as a centre for Premiership Rugby club Northampton Saints and the England national team.

-Career
+Club career

-Dingwall attended Bedford School where he was Head of School.
-Dingwall first started playing rugby at Cambridge R.U.F.C. and joined Northampton Saints at the age of 14.
+Dingwall attended Bassingbourn Village College and Bedford School where he was Head of School.
+Dingwall first started playing rugby at Cambridge RUFC and joined Northampton Saints at the age of 14.
 In October 2018 Dingwall made his professional debut for Northampton in a Premiership game against Leicester Tigers.